jedahan/jedahan.github.com/resume/index.md

 about
 -----
- * Developer who enjoys tinkering with interactive hardware, building web applications to connect people / improve communication and experiment with audiovisual art.
+ * Developer who enjoys tinkering with interactive hardware, building web applications to connect people, improving communication through technology and experiment with audiovisual art.

 work
 ----